SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ## 3 Formative Study

-To understand the challenges faced by educators and learners at after-school tutoring programs, we conducted formative research at Two By Two Learning Center in Champaign, Illinois, a non-profit organization serving elementary and middle school students who are performing below grade-level expectations.
+To understand the challenges faced by educators and learners at after-school tutoring programs, we conducted formative research at The Two By Two Learning Center in Champaign, Illinois, a non-profit organization serving elementary and middle school students who are performing below grade-level expectations.

 ### 3.1 Setting and Methods

-Two By Two Learning Center provides after-school academic support to students aged 5-14 from low-income families.
+The Two By Two Learning Center provides after-school academic support to students aged 5-14 from low-income families.
 We conducted semi-structured observations of tutoring sessions.
 The observations focused on understanding how tutors manage multiple students, common learning challenges, and engagement patterns.
 Interviews explored perceived needs, current tool usage, and desired improvements.

 ### 3.2 Findings